 The first years were hard.
 As a patrol and bike patrol officer and then a school resource officer, she recalls “being ignored, invisible, undercut, not recognized for what you’re doing.”
 She found support in a group of like-minded officers and didn’t quit, keeping her focus on building relationships within the community.
 She received an award from her local chapter of the National Police Foundation for teaching community classes for women on self-defense against rape and aggression, as well as for running an education and empowerment program for children.
 She also introduced restorative justice for homeless people in Oxnard, which, rather than ticketing them for minor infractions, such as sleeping in public, encouraged them to use community support services.
 Later, as a child abuse sexual assault detective, Escalante had a major breakthrough.
 A 16-year-old boy reported that his godfather was molesting him.
 She learned that the perpetrator worked in a school, and she found other victims—two boys in a family whose trust she’d previously earned as a school resource officer.
 Eventually, she helped gather enough evidence that the man was convicted of rape and received a life sentence.

 In 2011, Jeri Williams became Oxnard’s police chief, the first Black woman to hold the position.
-“She did some housekeeping,” Escalante said, recalling how Williams worked to combat the old boy culture and mentored three assistant chiefs, one of whom would ask Escalante to help create Oxnard’s LGBTQ+ training program in 2017.
+“She did some housekeeping,” Escalante says, recalling how Williams worked to combat the old boy culture and mentored three assistant chiefs, one of whom would ask Escalante to help create Oxnard’s LGBTQ+ training program in 2017.
 Escalante became the department’s LGBTQ+ liaison officer.
 In reaching out to community members to help with training other officers, Escalante realized that she had to address their preconceptions about the police and encourage vulnerability.
 “Everyone in the public thinks they know everything about police officers, because the police are depicted in movies and TV shows,” Escalante says.
 “Some of them were very resistant to being so open with police.
 They wanted to go in there like academics,” she says.
 She knew that if that happened, the officers would just sit with their arms crossed and remember little.

 ‘If you’re a police officer responding and the people don’t feel you would be comfortable talking LGBT+ issues, they’re not going to talk to you about it.’